irtsa-dev/PyColor/README.md

 print(xyz)
 # Will print off a string representation of the xyz values.

+print(ycc)
+# Will print off a string representation of the ycc values.

 print(cmyk)
 # Will print off a string representation of the cmyk values.